Register to Vote

 - You can register to vote online at the Massachusetts Secretary of State’s website.

 - You can register to vote by mail.
-Print the form or pick it up at the Ashby Town Clerk’s office or have it mailed to you by calling 978-386-2424 x10 or email the Town Clerk with “vote” in the subject line and your name and address in the body.
+Pick up an application at the Ashby Town Clerk’s office, have it mailed to you by calling 978-386-2424 x10 or email the Town Clerk with “vote” in the subject line and your name and address in the body.

 If you are registering to vote for the first time you will need identification.
 Acceptable identification must include your name and the address at which you are registering to vote.
 Examples: a current and valid driver’s license, photo identification, current utility bill, bank statement, paycheck, government check, or other government document showing your name and address.
 If you send in a copy of your identification with your mail-in voter registration application, it may not be returned to you.